 The business community of the Boca Grande area consists of a diverse group of small businesses, all of which are interested in the prosperity of their individual businesses as well as the integrity of the business community.
 The Boca Grande Area Chamber of Commerce offers opportunities to network with other business people in the community and share ideas.
 The Organization offers members such benefits as marketing, promotion, participation and cooperation with local, state and national Chamber organizations, Chamber representation at Florida trade and fishing shows and more.
 The Chamber creates and actively participates in many social and charitable events benefiting the island and the rest of our service area.
 Chamber membership is the standard that vendors and customers use when seeking referrals and options and they are more likely to choose a Chamber member business for quality of service and overall customer satisfaction.
 Call (941) 964-0568.

-The Boca Grande Child Care Center is a nonprofit, nonsectarian and nondiscriminatory facility licensed by the Florida Department of Children and Families to care for 30 children from age one to five.
+The Boca Grande Preschool is a nonprofit, nonsectarian and nondiscriminatory facility licensed by the Florida Department of Children and Families to care for 30 children from age one to five.
 The children are cared for by an exceptional staff which includes a credentialed Director/Head Teacher and four full time highly qualified Teachers.